Optimal Driver Launch Angle Tips

 From there, you're ready to load into your trail side in your driver backswing and then rotate your hips for power coming through to impact.
 Do all that and you'll notice you've been able to shallow out your driver swing, making it far easier to hit the ball with an ascending attack angle.

-Using a launch monitor will allow you to gather accurate data so you can assess your progress, and if you're still struggling, try out some driver drills that are sure to help.
+Using a launch monitor will also allow you to gather accurate data so you can assess your progress, and if you're still struggling, try out some driver drills that are sure to help.

 Hit Up, Don't Lean Back